Seth-Lamancusa/26quick/README.md

   - *Microscopic*
       + Is there a common relative mistake location given a target key?
       + Per run, does average distance between consecutive keys predict time?
 Per key press?
       + Is accuracy different for each row of keys?
-Does target key location predict mistakes?
+Does target key location predict mistakes generally?
       + Does target number predict mistakes?
   - *Macroscopic*
       + How long does it take to "warm up"?
 I'll take a rolling average over many sessions and identify peak performance window.